codekraft-studio/generator-wordpress-theme/generators/plugin/templates/plugin/readme.txt

 1. Go to "after activation" below.

 = Manually =
-1. Upload the press-tube folder to the /wp-content/plugins/ directory
+1. Upload the <%= projectName %> folder to the /wp-content/plugins/ directory
-1. Activate the Press Tube plugin through the Plugins menu in WordPress
+1. Activate the <%= projectTitle %> plugin through the Plugins menu in WordPress
 1. Go to "after activation" below.

 = After activation =